cbaggers/cepl/docs/005 - c-arrays.md

 # C Arrays

 Let me take a second before getting into our scheduled programming to praise the CFFI.
-Common Lisp's CFFI is amazing!
+Common Lisp's FFI is amazing!
 To be able to get so much done as a newbie really solidified my love for CL.
 CFFI and libraries using it have been the cornerstone of this entire project.
 To all the developers involved, You Rock.

 ### Right, back to the snooker: